 - Not good for going over obstacles

-The Tiny Wonders Single Baby Stroller comes packed with features and weighs just 12.6 pounds.
+The Maxi-Cosi Lara Lightweight Ultra Compact Stroller comes packed with features and weighs just 14 pounds.

 It has a near-flat recline and works for children up to 50 pounds, giving it a long lifetime of use.
-It also has a removable and washable seat, which is not something you can always find in an umbrella stroller.
+The stroller has all-wheel suspension for a smooth ride no matter what terrain you are on.

-The compact and lightweight design of this stroller make it perfect for travel whether you are getting on an airplane or strolling around a flea market.
-Front-wheel suspension and 360-degree movement of the wheels allow this stroller to navigate terrain easily.
+The compact and lightweight design of this stroller makes it perfect for travel whether you are getting on an airplane or strolling around a flea market.
+A double-decker storage basket offers plenty of storage and separation of items.

 For your child, a 5-point harness keeps them safe.
-The seat is removable and washable.
-It is made of cotton for breathability, but this may stain easier than other fabrics.
+It is made of superior fabric for breathability, but this may stain easier than other fabrics.

 Another great feature is the extended, three-tier canopy that has UV-protection and water-resistant fabric.
 There is also a peekaboo window.